A Short History of Media

 With many refinements, this became The Advanced Research Projects Agency Network (ARPANET).
 This was adopted as a communication system by the U.S. military in 1969.
 It allowed packages of information to be routed across networks using different paths.
 The idea was, and still is, that if one line of communication is knocked out by hostile action the system will switch to an undamaged route.

-There are now more than one billion websites with about 140,000 new ones created daily.
-SmartInsights gives us a glimpse of what happens every 60 seconds on the Internet:
+As of January 2020, there were more than 1.7 billion websites with about 140,000 new ones created daily.
+SmartInsights gives us a glimpse of what happens every 60 seconds on the internet:

 - 500 hours of YouTube videos are uploaded;